ruby-rdf/spira/README.md

  * Association reflections and friends: get rid of @lists, use ActiveRecord approach to associations (WIP)
  * Speed (and sanity) optimizations for several "sketchy" methods
+ * Use Validations module (and Errors) from ActiveModel instead of the home-brewn ones.
+ * Implementation of TYPES needs revision: I don't want to "reload" them, I want them just "to be there".
+See "spira/types.rb"

 # Spira